 He cut through the rusty chain-link fence.
 Christmas lights were wrapped around the barbed-wire spirals.
 He made sure the hole was big enough to egress.

 A group of true believers were gathered around a pool shaped like a guitar.
 They were drinking imported vodka and flirting with some magazine girls he recognized from the newsstand were he bought his cigarettes.

 The whole place had been decorated.
-Light, tinsel, votives, poinsettias and a tree brought in from god-knows-where with a star on top.
+Lights, tinsel, votives, poinsettias, and a tree brought in from god-knows-where.
 A mariachi band played Christmas tunes and sang in Spanish.
 Who puts up with this shit year round, he thought.
 There was no sign of the old man.

 "Hello Jim" her voice was soft.